dotnet/arcade/Documentation/CorePackages/Publishing.md

         </Project>
      ```

-   Example of basic onbaording scenario can be found in the following repos :
+   Example of the use of Publishing.props can be found in the following repos :

    * [Arcade-Validation](https://github.com/dotnet/arcade-validation/blob/6009d37b7ecacbb0bc1e0c5a601b8d7e3b2e5fa5/eng/Publishing.props#L4)

 The pipeline for a build with stages enabled will look like the one shown below.

-**NOTE:** You need to have the AzDO <u>*Multi-stage pipelines*</u> preview feature enabled to see an UI like the one below.
-Take a [look here](https://docs.microsoft.com/en-us/azure/devops/project/navigation/preview-features?view=azure-devops) to see how to enable preview features in Azure DevOps.

 ![V3-publishing](./images/V3-publishing.PNG)